Johannes Schäfer (1822–1885?)

 16,2 × 12,8 cm

-mounted to original board (slightly toned), with photographer's blindstamp in lower edge
+mounted to original cardboard (slightly toned), with photographer's blindstamp in lower edge

 Oxidation mirroring in dark areas, some retouched spots, slightly faded, otherwise in good condition.